top of page

 Key Considerations

-Let’s move this closer to home and do the calculation for a hypothetical home valued at $1 million in Brentwood, Tennessee, where homeowners can expect the combined annual costs of property taxes, homeowners insurance, and maintenance to range between 2.5% and 4.5% of their home's market value.
+Let’s consider a hypothetical home valued at $1 million in Brentwood, Tennessee.
+Homeowners can expect the combined annual costs of property taxes, homeowners insurance, and maintenance to range between 2.5% and 4.5% of their home's market value.
 Here's a detailed breakdown:

 Property Taxes